Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 The Central Safety and Health Committee, chaired by the general manager in charge of the Safety & Health Promotion Division and attended by the president, the labor union chairperson, all plant managers in Japan, and the presidents of domestic and overseas subsidiaries, meets four times a year to report and deliberate on various safety and health-related measures, and report the results of these deliberations to the Board of Directors.

-In addition to the deliberation results of the Central Safety and Health Committee, the entire company works together to implement initiatives by repeatedly disseminating safety information through the president’s New Year message and company newsletters.
+In addition to the deliberation results of the Central Safety and Health Committee, safety information is sent out repeatedly in the President’s New Year message and company newsletters.
+The entire Toyoda Gosei Group carries out these activities.
 We also regularly share information with our suppliers through procurement liaison meetings and other means.

 Targets and Achievements (Global)